Wednesday, 21 December 2022

 Kanthasamy, her husband, who was feeding the fodder mixed in water kept in a trough to the cattle by stirring it with his hands, did not pay attention to her rants.

-“Look at that bloke…He doesn’t even move a bit…Hell with him and his look.
+“Look at that bloke… He doesn’t even move a bit… Hell with him and his look.
 Sitting like Aiyyanar statue…”

-He scooped out a handful of husk from the trough, holding it on his palm and was feeding the cattle.
+He scooped out a handful of husk from the trough, holding it on his palm, and was feeding the cattle.

-He tethered one of the bulls standing on his right to a peg, and brought the bull standing on his left.
+He tethered one of the bulls standing on his right to a peg and brought the bull standing on his left.

 “I have been telling you something, seeking your attention.
 But you keep feeding them as if you are destined only to do that.
 Don’t you?
 If you throw back a stare at him as if to ask that idiot why he was looking this way, he will run away from there, for sure.
 Won’t he?
 But you prefer sitting idly rather than rebuking him.
 Don’t you?”

-He kept on stirring the fodder in the trough, and feeding the cattle.
+He kept on stirring the fodder in the trough and feeding the cattle.

-He was breaking the soft corn stover, without showing any visible interest.
+He was breaking the soft corn stover without showing any visible interest.

-“I think that chap is thinking so high of himself.
+“I think that chap is thinking so highly of himself.
 As he is working in government service, he thinks that I will run to him showing all my teeth.
 He is not aware that he would get beaten with the winnow.”

 He came inside the house carrying as much corn stover as his hands could hold, carrying them against his body.

-“Look over there…he is just showing me that he is still standing there.
-It seems that he is not going to move not even an inch here and there from that spot”
+“Look over there… He is just showing me that he is still standing there.
+It seems that he is not going to move not even an inch here and there from that spot.”

-Her husband tethered the bull, went to the haystack and started collecting hay.
+Her husband tethered the bull, went to the haystack, and started collecting hay.

 Her husband’s concentration was still on the haystack.

 “If he had had relatives, they would have definitely advised and kept him disciplined.
 He wouldn’t have ogled like this.
 It appears that his relatives had let him loose like the wandering bull of Perumal temple.
-Useless ass!”, she turned her neck with a contemptuous jolt.
+Useless ass!” she turned her neck with a contemptuous jolt.

-He bundled up the hay he collected, brought it to the bulls and shook it out in front of them.
+He bundled up the hay he collected, brought it to the bulls, and shook it out in front of them.

 “Ever since he came here, Pangajam is nowhere to be seen.
 When I go to meet her, she is not ready to come out of the house to speak to me.
-Even if she comes out, hardly she stays up unlike earlier just to speak a couple of words comfortably.
+Even if she comes out, hardly she stays up, unlike earlier, just to speak a couple of words comfortably.
 She swiftly disappears like a crow as if she has forgotten something.
 Have you ever noticed all these?
-Both are in the same building and only Goddess Kaliyammal knows what is going on…”
+Both are in the same building, and only Goddess Kaliyammal knows what is going on…”

 After shaking out the hay, he lifted the tilted bamboo fence and fastened it straight.